 William Scull retired from the New Jersey State Police on January 1, 2016, after a successful and decorated 27 year career.
 During his career, Bill gained extensive expertise in the field of criminal investigations, interviewing and courtroom testimony while serving in State Police road stations, the prestigious Major Crime Unit, as a supervisory member of the Attorney General’s Shooting Response Team, and in the Office of Professional Standards.
 Bill retired as a Captain and the Executive Officer of the Office of Professional Standards, where he oversaw all administrative and criminal internal investigations involving sworn members of the New Jersey State Police.
 Bill was instrumental in establishing the current New Jersey State Police Internal Affairs policies and he teaches Internal Affairs Investigation Training and Interviewing for the New Jersey State Police to both new and experienced investigators.

 William Gant retired from the New Jersey State Police on December 1, 2019, after a very successful career.
-He brings with him a great depth of experience, having served in various NJSP units and also as a municipal police officer before joining the NJSP.
-Bill retired as a Lieutenant and the supervisor of the Special Investigations Unit in the Casino Gaming Bureau where he oversaw strategic investigations and financial crimes investigations within the casino industry.
+He brings with him a great depth of experience and investigative expertise, having served in various NJSP investigative units and also as a municipal police officer before joining the NJSP.
+Bill has served in both investigative and supervisory roles, and retired as a Lieutenant and the supervisor of the Special Investigations Unit in the Casino Gaming Bureau, where he oversaw strategic investigations and financial crimes investigations within the casino industry.